Tai O Fishing Village: Our Favorite Things to See & Do

 Visiting Tai O on a Package Tour

-These are our recommended tours for visiting Lantau Island in 2021 that you can book ahead online.
-Both options include Big Buddha, a ride on the cable car, and visit to Tai O village.
+These are our recommended tours for visiting Lantau Island that you can book ahead online.
+All of these tours include visits to Tai O fishing village and the Big Buddha.

 welcome to tai o fishing village